jensonp/project-steam-engine/backend-deep-dive-fixed.md

 **Internal execution**:

 1. `process` is a global object created during Node.js startup (C++ side: `node::Environment`)
-2. `.env` is a proxy-like object populated from the OS environment:
+2. `.​env` is a proxy-like object populated from the OS environment:
    - On startup: `char** environ` (C runtime) -> JavaScript object
    - `environ` is inherited from the parent process (the shell)
-3. All values are **strings**. `process.env.PORT` returns `"3000"`, not `3000`.
+3. All values are **strings**. `process.​env.​PORT` returns `"3000"`, not `3000`.
 4. Reading: O(1) property access on a JS object
-5. Writing: `process.env.FOO = 'bar'` calls `setenv("FOO", "bar", 1)` -- a C library call that modifies the process's environment block.
+5. Writing: `process.​env.​FOO = 'bar'` calls `setenv("FOO", "bar", 1)` -- a C library call that modifies the process's environment block.
 Child processes inherit this change.

 **`dotenv` interaction**: